rikie457/MadnessPool/doc/library-documentation.md

 Methods you may want to override:

 - `ticksPerSecond()`, which returns the number of `tick()` call that are performed per second.
 If your game doesn't use ticks (for instance when it only changes immediately based on touch events), you can set this to 0.
 It defaults to 180.
-- `continousRedraw()`, which returns a boolean indicating if you want `event("updated")` to fire continuously, causing 60 DrawView updates per second.
+- `continousRedraw()`, which returns a boolean indicating if you want `event("updated")` to fire continuously, causing 60 GameView updates per second.
 Defaults to `true`.
 If your game doesn't use fluent animation but only updates immediately based on touch events, you should set this to `false` and manually call `event("updated")` to save device battery.

-#### DrawView
+#### GameView

 This Android custom View uses the canvas to display graphics.
-This is done by passing it a reference to this class to the `draw(DrawView)` method of all `Entity`s in the `GameModel`.
+This is done by passing it a reference to this class to the `draw(GameView)` method of all `Entity`s in the `GameModel`.

 From there the entity can...
-- Call `DrawView.getCanvas()` to get access to the Android Canvas object, on which the usual methods like `drawRect(..)` are available.
+- Call `GameView.getCanvas()` to get access to the Android Canvas object, on which the usual methods like `drawRect(..)` are available.
-- Use the helper method `DrawView.drawBitmap(...)`, to easily copy a `Bitmap` image to a specific position on the canvas, while optionally rotating and scaling it, and adding translucency.
-A `Bitmap` can be created from an Android resource using the `DrawView.getBitmapFromResource(int resourceId)` helper method.
+- Use the helper method `GameView.drawBitmap(...)`, to easily copy a `Bitmap` image to a specific position on the canvas, while optionally rotating and scaling it, and adding translucency.
+A `Bitmap` can be created from an Android resource using the `GameView.getBitmapFromResource(int resourceId)` helper method.

-In aby cases, the `DrawView` will arrange for the `Canvas` to be in such a state that it is `GameModel.virtualWidth` wide and `GameModel.virtualHeight` high.
+In aby cases, the `GameView` will arrange for the `Canvas` to be in such a state that it is `GameModel.virtualWidth` wide and `GameModel.virtualHeight` high.